Ben Elton: Early life and education

-Work
+Career

 Television

 Upon university graduation in 1980, Elton joined the BBC and became their youngest ever scriptwriter.

 His first television appearance came in 1981 as a stand-up performer on the BBC1 youth and music programme Oxford Road Show.
 His first TV success, at 23, came as co-writer of the television sitcom The Young Ones, in which he occasionally appeared.

 In 1983/84 he wrote and appeared in Granada Television's sketch show Alfresco, which was also notable for early appearances by Stephen Fry, Hugh Laurie, Emma Thompson and Robbie Coltrane.
 In 1985, Elton produced his first solo script for the BBC with his comedy-drama series Happy Families, starring Jennifer Saunders and Adrian Edmondson.
 Elton appeared in the fifth episode as a liberal prison governor.
-Shortly afterwards, he reunited Rik Mayall and Edmondson with their Young Ones co-star Nigel Planer for the showbiz send-up sitcom Filthy, Rich and Catflap.
+Shortly afterwards, he reunited Rik Mayall and Edmondson with their Young Ones co-star Nigel Planer for the showbiz send-up sitcom Filthy, Rich & Catflap.